boazsegev/plezi/websocket chatroom.md

 # ...we'll fill this in later...
 end
 ```
-Next, we set find the root folder where our application exists - we will use this to tell anorexic where our html files, templates and assets are stored (once we write any of them).
+Next, we set find the root folder where our application exists - we will use this to tell plezi where our html files, templates and assets are stored (once we write any of them).

 ```ruby
 # Using pathname extentions for setting public folder